-Enter the package identifier in the Package Name field (clicking on the search icon in the text field will drop down a menu from which the package name may be selected) and, when the changes are complete, click on the OK button to create the filter and dismiss the dialog.
+Enter the package identifier in the Package Name field and, when the changes are complete, click on the OK button to create the filter and dismiss the dialog.
 Instead of listing No Filters, the newly created filter should now be selected in the Logcat tool window.